*When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

-Whatever task lamp you choose for your home office, make sure it produces an ample amount of light and minimal glares.
+Whatever task lighting you choose for your home office, make sure it produces an ample amount of light and minimal glares.

 Tip #4.
 Correct placement of light in your home office

-As we mentioned at the beginning of this post, shadows and glares are some of the forms through which poor lighting manifests in your home office.
+As we mentioned at the beginning of this post, shadows and glares are some of the forms through which bad lighting manifests in your home office.